-Maximus the Confessor understood this idea of humanity being foreordained for union with God slightly differently by seeing one divine plan but with different modes.
-God, he argued, planned from before the ages that "we should exist in Him" and through participation being "imbued with the exact characteristics of His goodness."
-In this way, humankind might be a "God by grace" through God coming to "reside in all beings in a manner appropriate to each" by the many converging "around the one human nature" so that "God will be all things in everything, encompassing all things and making them subsist in Himself."
-Adam was, therefore, called in this way to be a mediator of the different extremes of creation synthesizing them into unity and drawing them up into union with their Creator.
-It is precisely because humanity can unite the extremes that he was created last as a "kind of natural bond mediating between the universal extremes through his parts."
+Maximus the Confessor understood this idea of man being foreordained for union with God slightly differently by seeing one divine plan but with different modes.
+God, he argued, planned from before the ages that 'we should exist in Him' and through participation being 'imbued with the exact characteristics of His goodness'.66 In this way, man might be a 'God by grace' through God coming to 'reside in all beings in a manner appropriate to each' by the many converging 'around the one human nature' so that 'God will be all things in everything, encompassing all things and making them subsist in Himself.'67 Adam was, therefore, called in this way to be a mediator of the different extremes of creation synthesizing them into unity and drawing them up into union with their Creator.
+It is precisely because humanity can unite the extremes that he was created last as a 'kind of natural bond mediating between the universal extremes through his parts.'68 The human being, therefore, unlike transhumanism, is not only the king of creation but also a servant or caretaker of it and called to unify and perfect it in